ChienChienChien/Manufacturing_Data_Quality_Monitoring/README.md

 # Data Quality Monitoring Platform

+This project establishes an automated data quality monitoring and alerting mechanism that checks data freshness, completeness, and schema integrity before data reaches downstream reports, analytical models, and decision-making workflows.

-The Data Warehouse supplies the data required by both the [Lowest-Cost BOM Data and Decision Platform](https://github.com/ChienChienChien/BOM_Management_Platform/blob/main/README.md) and the [Material Inventory Forecasting and Alert System](https://github.com/ChienChienChien/Material_Forecasting_System/blob/master/README.md), establishing reliable data-quality before the data enters decision-making processes.
+In this implementation, the platform monitors data warehouse inputs used by the [Lowest-Cost BOM Data and Decision Platform](https://github.com/ChienChienChien/BOM_Management_Platform/blob/main/README.md) and the [Material Inventory Forecasting and Alert System](https://github.com/ChienChienChien/Material_Forecasting_System/blob/master/README.md), reducing the risk of stale or incomplete data affecting operational decisions.

+The rule-based approach can also be extended to other data sources and analytical workflows.

 ## Purpose

-The Data Warehouse receives data from enterprise systems such as MES and SAP.
+The data warehouse receives data from enterprise systems such as MES and SAP.
 During data transfer, the following issues may cause delays, missing data, or incomplete records:

 - Performance issues in enterprise systems or the data warehouse
 - Database locks or poor query performance
 - Changes to source table schemas
 - Data transfer process failures

-This project takes a monitoring-focused approach, using daily automated checks, centralized monitoring, and exception notifications to identify data issues before they affect downstream analytics and decision-making, improving the reliability of decision data.
+This project uses daily automated validation, centralized monitoring, and anomaly alerts to identify data issues before they affect downstream analytics and decision-making, improving confidence in the data used for operational decisions.

 ## Outcomes and Approach

-### 1. Define Data Expectations
+### 1. Establish a Baseline for Data Reliability

 | Validation Dimension | Validation Rule | Management Objective |
 |---|---|---|